 The wide range of constantly changing protocols implies products, training and specialized development services to allow a soft introduction of protocols in customers' projects.
-With the MARBEN Stack Foundation, Marben Products provides a generic and efficient framework to speed up developments, tests and deployments of new network elements.
+With the MARBEN OSI Stack Foundation called MARBEN OSIAM foundation, Marben provides a generic and efficient framework to speed up developments, tests and deployments of new network elements.
 This offer allows you to focus your investments on one common leading technology.

-The MARBEN Stack foundation called MARBEN OSIAM foundation is the core of all OSIAM communication stacks.
-Its goal is twofold:
+The MARBEN OSI Stack foundation called MARBEN OSIAM foundation is the core of all OSIAM communication stacks.
+MARBEN OSIAM foundation goal is twofold:

 The MARBEN OSIAM Stack foundation is a horseshoe encapsulating the protocol layers.
 This is made of a porting kit providing three interfaces with the environment: